Contribute to SVCF’s Faith Fund

-Thriving communities of faith foster deep relationships, a sense of community and support for those that face harsh circumstances.
-Many also support civic engagement focused on social and racial justice.
-In a region where many have suffered the impact of systemic racial injustices, the faith community can provide a moral frame for seeking solutions to important issues confronting our region.
+Thriving communities of faith foster deep relationships, a sense of belonging and support for community members.
+Many are also powerful agents for change, supporting civic engagement focused on social and racial justice.
+In a region where many have suffered the impact of systemic racial injustices, a faith community can provide a frame for seeking solutions to important issues confronting our region.

 - Prioritize secular engagement of BIPOC communities

-- Include policy advocacy, holding elected officials accountable, voter engagement and other tactics that are central to power-building.
+- Include in programs policy advocacy, holding elected officials accountable, voter engagement and other tactics that are central to power-building

 Funding will not be provided for:

 - Capital improvements

 - Funding gaps due to organizational emergencies such as office vandalism, resignation of an executive director or sudden loss of funding